VMmanager: Administrator guide

 Scripts from the ISPsystem repository are available per default.

-On a Linux OS, you can run Shell scripts written in bash, and on a Windows OS, you can run Powershell scripts.
+On a Linux OS, you can run Shell scripts in bash and sh, and on a Windows OS, you can run Powershell scripts.

 You can set parameters for the script.
 Their values will need to be entered or selected from the list when running the script.
 Variables can be used as parameters to be entered manually.
 Then, when the script is run, the value of the variable will be displayed in the parameter input field.